 “Of greatest concern is Stachybotrys.
 According to moldpedia.com, Stachybotrys is ‘one of the most infamous toxic molds because it can grow in houses and is extremely dangerous to humans.
 Stachybotrys is known as a toxic mold because it produces toxins called mycotoxins.'”

-Inspectors found it in both rooms.
-The facilities users, presaging the bad water debacle, were never told.
+Inspectors found it in both rooms at the Cultural Center we discovered in a FOIL request.
+The facility’s users, presaging the bad water debacle, were never told.

 In fact, they were lied to by Haynes and Russo.